-The neutrino is an elementary particle and, as far as we know today, it is a fundamental particle meaning that it cannot be broken down into smaller constituents.
+Neutrinos are elementary particles and, as far as we know today, they are fundamental particles meaning that they cannot be broken down into smaller constituents.
 The Standard Model of Particle Physics provides a unified description of the three fundamental forces of electromagnetic, weak and strong interactions.
 Furthermore, all known particles are classified as fermions (quarks and leptons) or bosons (the force carrying gauge bosons and the scalar Higgs boson).
 A schematic of the fermions and bosons is given in the Figure below.

 All fermions can be arranged in three generations which have, excluding the masses, identical properties.
 Furthermore, the fermions are grouped in two classes, quarks and leptons.
 Quarks participate in all of the four fundamental interactions (strong, electromagnetic, weak and gravitational) whereas charged leptons interact in all except the strong interaction and neutrinos only interact weakly and via gravitation.